juhasztamas/PubSubDemo/README.md

 The consumed messages are persisted in a H2 in-memory database and pushed to a websocket, which is consumed by a simple React frontend.

-The app furthermore provides an endpoint for retrieving all the persisted messages.
+Furthermore the app provides an endpoint for retrieving all the persisted messages.

 ### Start the application
 ```